sass/sass/proposal/module-system.md

 > file](#source-file) that contains it, whereas most other Sass constructs are
 > purely imperative, keeping it at the top of the file helps reduce confusion.

-A `@use` rule's *prefix* is determined using [this algorithm](#determining-prefixes).
-If the algorithm for determining a prefix fails for a `@use` rule, that rule is invalid.
-If it returns `null`, that rule is called *unprefixed*.
-A prefix is used to identify the used [module](#module)'s members within the current [source file](#source-file).
+A `@use` rule's *namespace* is determined using [this algorithm](#determining-namespaces).
+If the algorithm for determining a namespace fails for a `@use` rule, that rule is invalid.
+If it returns `null`, that rule is called *global*.
+A namespace is used to identify the used [module](#module)'s members within the current [source file](#source-file).

-The mixin clause is not allowed for unprefixed modules because the mixin name is derived from the module's prefix.
+The mixin clause is not allowed for global `@use` rules because the mixin name is derived from the rule's namespace.

 > I'm not at all sure about the mixin syntax here. `@use "foo" mixin` doesn't
 > read very well, and sounds less sentence-like than I'd prefer.
 But I'm having